When Panic Attacks Hit: A Biblical Path to Peace

 The 5R Method

-What catastrophic, worst-case scenario is running through my mind right now?
+Recognize: What catastrophic, worst-case scenario is running through my mind right now?

-Tell your soul, “God is with me.
+Tell your soul.
+“God is with me.
 I am safe in His care.”

-“You will keep him in perfect peace, whose mind is stayed on You.”
+You will keep him in perfect peace, whose mind is stayed on You —Isaiah 26:3

-Thank You, Lord, that You are renewing my mind and retraining my body.
+Rejoice: “Thank You, Lord, that You are renewing my mind and teaching me to respond in faith rather than fear.”

 Freedom from Panic Isn’t Found in Control

-Sarah walked into her church.
+Sarah walked into the church.

 A Biblical Path to Peace